s-johansson/monitoring-common-shell-library/FUNCREF.md

 ## 45. Function `has_param_value`

 returns 0, if the given parameter has been defined and consists of a value that is not empty.
 Otherwise it returns 1.
+It also considers a default-value and returns true if that one is present.

 ### 45a.
 Parameters